 Sink or Swim: Protecting and restoring blue carbon sinks in the Hammerhead Shark Sanctuary Golfo Dulce, Costa Rica

 Nature-Based Solution Funding: £100,000 over 2 years

-The Golfo Dulce, on the Pacific coast of Costa Rica, is one of only four tropical fjords in the world, and its unique nutrient cycle means its waters are teeming with life.
+One of only four tropical fjords in the world, the waters of the Golfo Dulce on the Pacific coast of Costa Rica are teeming with life due to its unique nutrient cycle.
 However, illegal, unreported and unregulated fishing in the area have led to drastic declines in marine biodiversity, and the people who live there have some of the lowest socioeconomic opportunities in the country.
 However, after Ilena Zanella and her team identified the area as an important nursery ground for the Critically Endangered scalloped hammerhead shark, the Costa Rican government declared the Golfo Dulce’s wetlands a Scalloped Hammerhead Shark Sanctuary (HSS), which now covers over 15,000 ha.
 Since then, Ilena and her NGO Misión Tiburón have been working with local stakeholders to scale up the protection of these important breeding grounds.

 The mangroves that line this coastline have been degraded at an alarming rate, leaving the area vulnerable to threats such as sea level rise, erosion, and sedimentation.
 Recognising the important role these mangroves play as carbon sinks and the ecosystem services they provide to local people, Ilena and her team have established a pilot mangrove restoration plan for the HSS Golfo Dulce to further improving the health of this hammerhead shark nursery site.